astronomer/docs/astro/best-practices/repo-structure.md

 - It supports separate environment configurations.
 If you use Snowflake, for example, your development Deployment on Astro can use a virtual data warehouse for development (`DWH Dev`), and your production Deployment can use a different virtual data warehouse for production (`DWH Prod`).

 Cons of this approach:
-- Restricting access to Astro settings or to particular Astro projects is more complicated at the level of sud to implement and maintain in sudirectories.
+- Restricting access to Astro settings or to particular Astro projects is more complicated to implement and maintain in subdirectories.
 - Dependencies and environments might be more difficult to manage, to the extent that they differ from project to project.

 :::tip